 Supporting home buyers

-We continue to support our Members in pursuit of the ‘great Australian dream’ of owning their own home.
-The bank also helped 10,000 Members buy a home sooner through the First Home Loan Deposit Scheme.
+Bank First continues to support our Members in pursuit of the ‘great Australian dream’ of owning their own home, including helping first home buyers through the First Home Loan Deposit Scheme.

 How we enhanced Member experience